CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Interfaces/Link-on-Physical-Switch-Port-Does-not-Come-Up.md

     5: swp3: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 9000 qdisc pfifo_fast master vlan5 state UP mode DEFAULT qlen 500
         link/ether c4:54:44:4f:ab:00 brd ff:ff:ff:ff:ff:ff

-To make this persistent after reboot so the port is up, define the swp in the `/etc/network/interfaces` file (using `net add interface swp3 link up`); you can also automate this with Mako, as documented in [this article](/hc/en-us/articles/202868023). <!--  Configuring /etc/network/interfaces with Mako or just link here - https://docs.cumulusnetworks.com/cumulus-linux/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/#mako-templates -->
+To make this persistent after reboot so the port is up, define the swp in the `/etc/network/interfaces` file (using `net add interface swp3 link up`); you can also automate this with Mako, as documented in {{<link url="Configure-the-interfaces-File-with-Mako" text="this article">}}.

     cumulus@switch$ net add interface swp3 link up cumulus@switch$ net commit